 Cost Approach: In the cost approach, the land and improvement values are determined separately.
 The land value is determined using the comparative sales approach or the income approach.
-Consideration is given for the reversionary value of the land at the end of the aniticpiated term of possession.
+Consideration is given for the reversionary value of the land at the end of the anticipated term of possession.
 The improvement value is estimated by estimating replacement cost new and subtracting the accrued depreciation.
-Consideration is given for the estimated value of the improvements at the end of the aniticpated term of possession.
+Consideration is given for the estimated value of the improvements at the end of the anticipated term of possession.
 The total value of the PI is determined by adding the estimated land value to the estimated improvement value.

 Examples of Possessory Interests:

 · A boat dock built on a public lake, bay or river;

 · The right to have food vending machines or ATMs located in a government building

 · Cable television right-of-way easements

 · Private companies leasing government buildings

 · Boat slips in public marinas.

 · Concert or air show on public land